wso2/docs-is/en/docs/guides/identity-lifecycles/invitation-workflow.md

     ```
 ---

-## Enable the ask password feature using the admin portal
+## Enable the ask password feature using the managaement console

-TODO:admin-portal-fragment
+{! fragments/ask-password.md !}

 ---

 ## Enable the ask password feature using SCIM

-You can use both the **Ask Password** and **Verify Email** features when
-creating a user using SCIM 2.0.
+You can use both the **Ask Password** and **Verify Email** features when creating a user using SCIM 2.0.

 ### Ask Password